mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 === "Connecting as a file"

     The dataset we use in this tutorial is the pre-processed version of the *House Property Sales* data.
-You can download it from [Kaggle](https://www.kaggle.com/datasets/htagholdings/property-sales).
-We use the *ma_lga_12345.csv* file.
+You can download [the `CSV` data file here](https://www.kaggle.com/datasets/htagholdings/property-sales) (we use the *ma_lga_12345.csv* file) and upload it via [MindsDB SQL Editor](/connect/mindsdb_editor/).

-    And [this guide](https://docs.mindsdb.com/sql/create/file/) explains how to upload a file to MindsDB.
+    Follow [this guide](/sql/create/file/) to find out how to upload a file to MindsDB.

-    Now, you can query the uploaded file as if it were a table.
+    Now you can run queries directly on the file as if it were a table.
+Let's preview the data that we'll use to train our predictor.

     ```sql
     SELECT *